RaptureBTP/overwatch-calc/readme.md

 **winston**: winston is used for logging purposes.
 The current push (3/30/17) contains a owLogs.log file from my testing created by winston.
 Each time you run the server, this file will be updated.

-## Mongo Assignment:
+## SQLite Assignment:
-The latest build also includes implementation of a Mongo database.
+The latest build also includes implementation of a sqlite3 database.
 As of now, the HTML does not list the results, but the server console does.

-To Create/Insert a new document, traverse to localhost:port/api/v1/notes/init with a document or array of documents in the request body, i.e. ```[{"_id" : 1, "character" : "genji", "text" : "Use a hero with a beam weapon to avoid deflect"}, {"_id" : 2, "character" : "roadhog", "text" : "Hook cooldown is 8 seconds"}]```
+To Create/Insert a new document, traverse to localhost:port/api/v1/notes/init with a document or array of documents in the request body, i.e. ```[{"character" : "genji", "text" : "Use a hero with a beam weapon to avoid deflect"}, {"character" : "roadhog", "text" : "Hook cooldown is 8 seconds"}]```
 Note that using ```character``` to define the hero name is important to GET that hero's notes.